How will the school involve me in my own child’s education?

 - Pupil conferencing with class teacher and SENCo.

-- Complete involvement in target setting and deciding upon the strategies to achieve those targets.
+- Pupil voice forms an important part of target setting and deciding upon the strategies to achieve those targets.

-- Where appropriate, children with an Educational Health Care Plan (EHCP), Statement of Educational Needs or Inclusion Partnership Agreement (IPA) will contribute to their annual review and their thoughts are taken into consideration.
+- Where appropriate, children with an Education, Health & Care Plan (EHCP) will contribute to their annual review and their thoughts are taken into consideration.

 How will the school staff support my child?

-Every lesson will be differentiated according to your child’s needs so that it is carefully matched to their learning style.
+- Learning will be differentiated according to your child’s needs and matched carefully to their stage of development, prior learning and next steps.